ameyghan/SteamWorks-SpaceWar-Friends-Menu/README.md

 these features into their projects as they plan to integrate and publish their games on Steam.
-For a quick and convenient browsing experience, C++ functions and contents highlighted in bold in the accompanying PDF document are clickable.
+For a quick and convenient browsing experience, C++ functions and contents highlighted in bold within the accompanying PDF document are clickable.
 Clicking on each item will navigate to the desired item.
 This addition is developed using Steamworks SDK version 151.